Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Elves.md

 >
 > ### Bonus Actions
 > ***Displacement (Recharge 5–6).*** The illusionist projects an illusion that makes the illusionist appear to be standing in a place a few inches from its actual location, causing any creature to have disadvantage on attack rolls against the illusionist.
 The effect lasts for 1 minute, and it ends early if the illusionist takes damage, if it is incapacitated, or if its speed becomes 0.

+*Unless the illusionist is surprised, it starts encounters with mage armor already cast.*

 > ## High Elf Priest <!--https://wc5e-cr-calculator.frogvall.com/?v2;1;15;90+2*(9d4+5);8;12;14+14;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;;;;;;10;;;;;;;2;2;1;3;1;0;1;3;;is1;;is2;;is3;-->
 > *Medium humanoid (high elf), neutral*